AdamShannag/hookah/README.md

 - `PORT`: the port on which the server should listen (e.g., `8080`)
 - `CONFIG_PATH`: path to the JSON config file defining receivers and rules
+- `TEMPALTES_PATH`: path to the templates directory that contains all templates

 Endpoint Structure
 ------